seaside1/jrule/README.md

 | say                                    | Will use VoiceManager to say action see Example 13                        |
 | commandLineExecute                     | See Example 14                               |

+# Logging from rules
+Logging from rule can be done in 3 different ways
+1. Not specifying anything will result in the usage of JRuleName as perfix when calling JRule.logInfo/Debug/Error etc see example 20
+2. Overriding method JRule.getRuleLogName will result in the same log prefix for all rules defined in that file in see example 21
+3. Specifically add rependency on log4j and define your own logger to do logging

 # Examples